markb500/flipcard/README.md

 # flipcard
-Just playing about with flip cards as a possible addition to the Science Revision Q's app.
+Project to get me playing with flipcard dev.
+Used to aid student revision of Science definitions.